DipHE, BA (Hons), GDip and MA in Theology, Ministry and Mission

 How much study time is involved?

-Full-time students attend both evening classes and teaching days, typically taking two modules each term in Biblical Studies, Christian Doctrine, Church History, Ethics, Worship and Liturgy and Pastoral Theology.
+Full-time students attend evening classes or daytime classes, or a mixture of these.
+They typically take two modules each term in Biblical Studies, Christian Doctrine, Church History, Ethics, Worship and Liturgy and Pastoral Theology.

-Part-time students attend either evening classes or teaching days, taking only one module per term in the above subject areas.
+Part-time students attend either evening or day classes, taking only one module per term in the above subject areas.

-Ordinands, both full and part-time, also take one pathway specific module each year.
-Each of these involved a placement and one or two assignments.
+Ordinands, both full and part-time, also take one or two pathway specific modules each year.
+Each of these involve a placement and one or two assignments.
 The teaching for these modules takes place at residential teaching events.

 The placements are as follows: